Fire Pits come in assorted options of materials, size and fuel source. Here are a few options using natural gas, propane or wood fuel.

-A sitting wall and steel planters were recently added to a previously installed paver patio.
+A sitting wall and steel planters were added to a previously installed paver patio.
 The wall block is of AB (Allen Block) Free Standing Wall block and cap, with a flat cap on the added column, for continued seating and a handsome end to the wall.

 Steel planters are custom built and can be made to fit almost any landscape needs.